PavithraRajindra/Null-Pointers_PS3_XenLearn/README.md

+# XenLearn
-# XenLearn is an AI-powered Learning Engagement Platform that personalizes learning, integrates environment based learning using object detection, and gamifies education for enhanced understanding and accessibility.
+### XenLearn is an AI-powered Learning Engagement Platform that personalizes learning, integrates environment based learning using object detection, and gamifies education for enhanced understanding and accessibility.

 **Features**